 The following factors typically apply to the calculation:

 Designing your commission structure is not quite a linear process.
 And, it certainly is not a one-size-fits-all solution.

 Here are five steps on how you can go about developing your plan.
-But, bear in mind that you might have to ask yourself a lot of questions on the kind of behaviour you want to encourage.
-Investigate on whether your commission rate is reasonable for the current sales volume, price of the product and the frequency at which you can close deals.
+But, bear in mind that you might have to ask yourself a lot of questions on the kind of behavior you want to encourage.
+Investigate whether your commission rate is reasonable for the current sales volume, price of the product and the frequency at which you can close deals.

 Step 1: Know and understand profit and sales goals plus your sales expense budget